GlynPrice/DjangoPythonPolls/README.md

 # DjangoPythonPolls

-28 Jan 2015
+1 Feb 2015

-These are my technical notes that worked for me and that I found interesting.
+These are my technical notes that worked for me and things that I found interesting.

 All command-lines based work below are to be done in the Terminal window.